Related Posts

-The new year is upon us and now is a great time to improve your nonprofits volunteer appreciation strategies.
-In fact, every season of the year is a great time to acknowledge and demonstrate volunteer appreciation.
+The new year is upon us and now is a great time to improve your nonprofit volunteer appreciation strategies.
+Every season of the year is a great time to acknowledge and demonstrate volunteer appreciation.
 Volunteers are helping nonprofits all over the world achieve their mission and provide much-needed assistance to the communities these organizations serve.

 In 2015, volunteers provided 7.9 billion hours of service valued at over 184 billion dollars.
 The overall value for a volunteer hour has increased substantially over the past 10 years.
 In 2001, a volunteer hour was estimated to be worth $16.27 and today that same hour is worth over $24.00.